OffchainLabs/community-helm-charts/charts/nitro/README.md

 --set configmap.data.parent-chain.connection.url=<ETH_RPC_URL> \
 --set configmap.data.init.url=https://snapshot.arbitrum.foundation/arb1/nitro-genesis.tar
 ```
 Remove init.url after the snapshot has downloaded and the node has launched.
 The above snapshot will sync from nitro's gensis block.
 There are other snapshot options on the [Arbitrum Snapshot Page](https://snapshot.arbitrum.io/) that may be more suitable for your use case.
+The snapshots and chain state can be quite large, so it is recommended to review the storage defaults and adjust as needed.

 ### Examples